 President Maloney: Graduate Commencement Celebration Will Be Virtual

 Dear Graduate Students, I hope this message finds you and your families healthy and doing well.
-I write to update you on the graduate commencement ceremony planned for late August on the campus of Worcester State University.
-Phase III of Reopening Massachusetts announced earlier this month provided information we hoped would allow us to hold our graduate commencement ceremony in person, and . . .
+I write to update you on the graduate commencement ceremony planned for late August on the campus of . . .